latextemplates/IEEE/README.md

 This template is for the computer science conferences.
 It is based on the `bare_conf_compsoc.tex` distributed by IEEE.
-In case you need other configurations, please adapt `paper-conference.tex` or `paper-conference-compsoc.tex`.
+In case you need other configurations, please adapt `paper-conference.tex`.

 Examples:

 - [paper-conference.pdf](https://latextemplates.github.io/IEEE/paper-conference.pdf) - regular conference paper.
 - [paper-conference-minted.pdf](https://latextemplates.github.io/IEEE/paper-conference-minted.pdf) - conference paper showing minted in action.
-- [paper-conference-compsoc.pdf](https://latextemplates.github.io/IEEE/paper-conference-compsoc.pdf) - papers for IEEE Computer Society conference papers.
-- [paper-9pt-technote.pdf](https://latextemplates.github.io/IEEE/paper-9pt-technote.pdf) - technical notes with font size 9pt.

 ## Attention